-The Rhetoric Across the Curriculum (RAC) program exists to help all academic departments at Calvin foster student engagement with writing, public speaking, and other forms of rhetoric, and to ensure that these rhetorical skills are an integral part of every academic program throughout the college.
+The Rhetoric Across the Curriculum (RAC) program exists to help all academic departments at Calvin foster student engagement with writing, public speaking, and other forms of rhetoric, and to ensure that rhetorical and research skills are an integral part of every academic program throughout the college.

-RAC represents the educational movement known on many other campuses as Writing Across the Curriculum (WAC).
+RAC embraces the educational movement known on many campuses as Writing Across the Curriculum (WAC).
 We use the label “Rhetoric” to encompass oral and visual expression, but the goals and philosophy of RAC are closely aligned with those of the larger WAC movement.

 Who we are